-5.3.4 HTTP/2 Server.
+HTTP/2 server.
 Similar to the concept of NFSv4 compounds, HTTP/2 improves on HTTP/1.x by transferring multiple objects in one TCP connection.
 HTTP/2 also added a PUSH feature that allows an HTTP/2 server to proactively push related Web objects to clients [5, Section 8.2].
-For example, upon receiving an HTTP/2 request for index.html, the server can proactively send the client other Web objects (such as Javascript, CSS, and image files) embedded inside that index.html file instead of waiting for it to request them later.
+For example, upon receiving an HTTP/2 request for index.html, the server can proactively send the client other Web objects (such as Javascript, CSS, and image files) embedded inside that index.html file, instead of waiting for it to request them later.
 PUSH can reduce a Web site's loading time for end users.
 It also allows Web servers to read many related files together, enabling efficient processing by vNFS.

-We ported nghttp2 [31], an HTTP/2 library and tool-set containing an HTTP/2 server and client, to vNFS.
+We ported nghttp2 [31], an HTTP/2 library and toolset containing an HTTP/2 server and client, to vNFS.
 Our port added 543 lines of C++ code and deleted 108.

-The HTTP Archive [1] shows that, on average, an HTTP URL is 2,480KB and contains references to 10 5.5KB HTML files, 23 20KB Javascript files, 7 7.5KB CSS files, and 56 28KB image files.
+The HTTP Archive [20] shows that, on average, an HTTP URL is 2,480KB and contains ten 5.5KB HTML files, 23 20KB Javascript files, seven 7.5KB CSS files, and 56 28KB image files.
 We created a set of files with those characteristics, hosted them with our modified nghttp2 server, and measured the time needed to process a PUSH-enabled request to read the file set.
-Figure 14 shows the speedup ratio of vNFS relative to the baseline, which runs vanilla nghttp2 and the in-kernel NFS client. vNFS needed only four NFS compounds for all 96 files: one vgetattrs call and three vread calls.
-In contrast, the baseline used 410 RPCs including one OPEN, READ, and CLOSE for each file.
-The reduced network round trips made vNFS $2.7\times$ faster in the 0.2ms-latency network and $6.7\times$ faster in the 5.2ms-latency network.
+Table 2 shows the speedup ratio of vNFS relative to the baseline, which runs vanilla nghttp2 and the in-kernel NFS client. vNFS needed only four NFS compounds for all 96 files: one vgetattrs call and three vreads.
+In contrast, the baseline used 309 RPCs including one OPEN, READ, and CLOSE for each file.
+The reduced network round trips made vNFS $3.5 \times$ faster in the 0.2ms-latency network and $9.9 \times$ faster with the 5.2ms latency.